methi1999/methi1999.github.io/_pages/index.md

 Hello there!
 My name is Mithilesh Vaidya.

-I’m a final year student in the Electrical Engineering department at IIT Bombay.
+I am pursuing a Master's in Computer Science at GeorgiaTech.

-I am broadly interested in the fields of **Machine Learning** and **Speech Processing**.
+I am broadly interested in the fields of **Machine Learning, Speech Processing** and **Computational Neuroscience**.

 I plan to use this website as a medium for sharing my projects and other random thoughts.